Last updated on March 18th, 2025 at 01:59 pm

 If your cutting board has stains or odors, apply baking soda or coarse salt and scrub with a dish brush or a half a lemon to remove.

-Sanitizing your wood or bamboo cutting board entails using a solution of 1:4 vinegar and water.
-Flood the surface with the solution and allow it to stand for several minutes before rinsing with fresh water.
-You can also use hydrogen peroxide.
-Many online sources recommend using bleach, but I would rather not use harsh chemicals on my food prep surfaces.
-Remember that wood has natural antimicrobial properties, and sanitizing isn’t necessarily required.
+Many online sources recommend using bleach to sanitize, but I would rather not use harsh chemicals on my food prep surfaces.
 In all honesty, I have never sanitized mine and everyone I have cooked for has remained free from food poisoning in all the years I have been using them.

 Cutting board oil

-It is extremely important to preserve the quality of your boards by hydrating them with a cutting board oil, which helps prevent cracking or splitting while maintaining their appearance.
-If water does not bead on the surface of your cutting board or the surface looks dull, you need to condition them, usually after every several uses.
+Regular application of food-grade oil is a a vital practice to preserve the quality of your boards.
+This hydration helps prevent cracking or splitting while maintaining their appearance.
+If water does not bead on the surface or it feels and appears dry or dull, it’s time to condition them, usually after every several uses.

-Food-grade mineral oil is the standard oil used for this purpose, and nearly all cutting board oil formulations contain it.
-Since mineral oil is petroleum-based, I wanted to find alternative products that are packaged in plastic-free materials.
+Food-grade mineral oil is the standard wood conditioner, and is a component of nearly all commercial formulations.
+Since mineral oil is petroleum-based, I chose to seek alternative natural products in plastic-free packaging.

 Other wood cutting board care tips